Capture2Text enables users to quickly OCR a small portion of the screen and, by default, save the result to the

 Capture2Text can OCR the following languages:

-By default only Chinese, English, French, German, Japanese, and Spanish are installed.
+By default only English, French, German, Italian, Japanese and Spanish are installed.

 To acquire other languages:

-Note: Arabic and Hindi are more CPU intentive and will thus be slower to OCR.
+Note: Arabic and Hindi are more CPU intensive and will thus be slower to OCR.

 Press the OCR capture key (default: Windows Key + Q) to start the capture.
 Now, using your mouse, resize the blue capture box over the area of the screen that you want to OCR.
 A preview of the captured OCR'd text will appear in the top-left corner of the screen shortly after you have stopped resizing the capture box.
 Press the capture key again or the left mouse button to complete the capture.
 The captured screen area will be OCR'd and the textual result will be stored in the clipboard by default.

 To cancel an OCR capture, press Esc.